wixplosives/stylable.io/docs/references/css-vars.md

 Stylable variables exist only in your source code, and get replaced during build.
 They serve well for calculations that are not supported by native CSS, reducing code repetition, increasing readability and can benefit any static theme or styling without incurring any runtime performance cost.

-CSS custom properties on the other hand do incur a small runtime cost, but offer the ability to override their values during runtime, allowing native CSS dynamic styling.
+CSS custom properties on the other hand do incur a very small runtime cost, but offer the ability to override their values during runtime, allowing for native CSS dynamic styling.

 ## Import and Export